pasu/pasu.github.io/_pages/about.md

 I got my MSc with honours in Computer Science (Informatica), Game and Media Technology programme from Utrecht University in the summer of 2020.

-Before this, I worked as a 3D GIS engineer at SuperMap, focusing on a project related to virtual earth production.
+Before this, I worked as a 3D GIS engineer in R&D department at SuperMap, focusing on productions related to virtual earth and map.